Mu Sochua: 2017 Threats to end the "rebellion" Mu Sochua flees

-On the 3 October 2017 Mu Sochua fled the country after a tip off that she will be arrested.
+On the 3 October 2017 Mu Sochua fled the country after a tip off that she will be arrested shortly after.

 Sochua was detained by Malaysian immigration authorities on 7 November 2019, shortly before a planned return to Cambodia.

 Personal life

 Sochua was married in 1984 to an American Scott Leiper, and is a mother of three daughters, including women's rights activist, Devi Leiper O'Malley.
 Scott Leiper died in 2016.
 Sochua lived in the United States for 18 years and attended university there.
 She also reportedly lost her ability to speak formal Khmer, having left her home country for almost two decades.
 She holds American dual citizenship.

 Awards and recognition

 In 2005, she received the Leadership Award in Washington, DC, from the Vital Voices Foundation, co-founded by Senator Hillary Clinton.
 In 2002 she mobilized 12,000 women candidates to run for commune elections, with over 900 women winning and still actively promoting the women's agenda at the grass-roots level.
 In that same year she helped create and pass the Prevention of Domestic Violence Bill, which imposes severe penalties on marital rape and abuse of minors.
 Her work in Cambodia also includes campaigns with men to end domestic violence and the spread of HIV/AIDS; working for the rights of female entrepreneurs; working for labor laws that provide fair wages and safe working conditions for female workers; and working for the development of communities for squatters with schools, health centers, sanitation, and employment.

 In 2005, Sochua was one of 1,000 women nominated for the Nobel Peace Prize for her work against sex trafficking of women in Cambodia and Thailand.
 Also in 2005, Sochua was honoured with the Vital Voices Human Rights Global Leadership Award for her efforts to stem the tide of human trafficking.

 In 2006, Sochua was awarded the Elise and Walter A. Haas International Award from the University of California, Berkeley for distinguished record of service in Cambodia and an Honorary PhD in Law from the University of Guelph, Canada.

 In 2009, Sochua was awarded the Eleanor Roosevelt Award from the Eleanor Roosevelt Project at The George Washington University for leadership in human rights.

 In 2010, Sochua was named the 2010 People's Choice Honoree by Global Exchange for their Human Rights Heroes Award.
 The Human Rights Awards Gala brings together activists, supporters, and friends to recognize the efforts of exceptional individuals and organizations from around the country and around the world.

 In 2015, Sochua was honored by her alma mater, San Francisco State University, as the Alumna of the Year.